peeringdb/docs/docs/api_specs.md

 #### URL

-:   The URL base appended with `/api/`, appened with object type and optionally object primary key
+:   The URL base appended with `/api/`, append with object type and optionally object primary key

     Object type is not case sensitive.